The practicalities of collecting wine

 There are many bad things that can happen to your wine while in the hands of a producer, distributor, retailer, auction house, or your own cellar, and although many wines improve in taste with age almost all of those things are able to damage wine.

-China has become a wine grower despite rather than because of Heat is the single most important factor in wine storage.
+Heat is the single most important factor in wine storage.
 Read that sentence again.
 In the past 32 years I have examined tens of thousands or more bottles of wine damaged by excessive heat.
 For example, a shipment of wine from Australia to New York was off-loaded in Panama and sat on the pier for two days, cooking the wine.
 Another shipment from Burgundy in a temperature-controlled container was supposed to have had the thermostat set at 55 degrees F but it mistakenly was set at 55 degrees C (approximately 131 degrees F).

 The absence of heat can also cause other problems: another wine container shipment from Burgundy was set in error at minus 55 degrees F. and the container contents became one huge ice cube, with popped corks and many broken bottles.